 Source: Virginia Department of Mines, Minerals and Energy, Generalized Geologic Map of Virginia

 By 1607, Powhatan's area of control (known as Tsenacommacah) was large, but still limited to areas east of the Fall Line.
-His rivals, the Monacans and the Manahoacs, lived upstream beyond the Fall Line in the James River and Rappahannock River watersheds.
+His rivals, the Monacan and the Manahoac, lived upstream beyond the Fall Line in the James River and Rappahannock River watersheds.

 By the time Christopher Newport led the Susan Constant, Godspeed, and Discovery to Jamestown Island, Powhatan dominated much of Tidewater Virginia up to the Rappahannock River, and perhaps beyond to the Potomac River in some places.
 He controlled the Eastern Shore, a long canoe ride across the Chesapeake Bay, but the nearby Piedmont west of the Fall Line remained outside of his control.
 Powhatan raided across the Fall Line, but never settled the area upstream of it.

 Why did Powhatan establish control over other Algonquian tribes east of the Fall Line, rather than reach a simple alliance with them and focus on defeating the rivals - with a different language - who lived upstream?

 If the English had not arrived, perhaps Powhatan might have expanded his area of control to the west.
 He was consolidating power over fellow Algonquian-speaking tribes in 1607.
-His suppression of the Chesapeakes had occurred very recently when the English arrived.
+His suppression of the Chesapeake tribe had occurred very recently, just before or after the English arrived.

 One reason Powhatan may have started with establishing control east of the Fall Line: the other tribes in Tidewater could access the protein-rich waters of the Chesapeake Bay estuary, with oysters, crabs, and fish in abundance during certain seasons of the year.
 Based on the potential to generate food, the lands in Tidewater were more valuable than the lands above the Fall Line.